mladenivkovic/swiftgpupacksim/README.md

 - Move your data into your new subdir
 - `git add` your data and `.gitattributes` to stage them
 - Make a `git commit` as usual.

+## Particle struct generation

+The purpose of this mini-benchmark is to try out various particle memory layout realisations.
+To do so, we can generate different realisations of particle structs using `python 3` and the `jinja2` templating engine.
+Consult the `py/README.md` for instructions how to use the scripts.